ahmed-Bissar28/AI-Project/README.md

-# Missionaries and Cannibals - AI Solver 🚣‍♂️
+# Missionaries and Cannibals Game

 ##  Overview